-In 2013, we will continue to carry out our mission and work towards achieving our strategic goals and objectives.
-In the process of identifying and addressing risks to the Insurance Fund, we are mindful of our public trust and will ensure that investors, Congress, the Farm Credit System, and other regulatory agencies receive timely and accurate information on issues concerning the Insurance Fund.
+In 2014, we will continue to carry out our mission and work towards achieving our strategic goals and objectives.
+We are mindful of our public trust and will ensure that investors, Congress, the Farm Credit System, and other regulatory agencies receive timely and accurate information on issues concerning the Insurance Fund.